South Jersey: Counties

-Many definitions of South Jersey include the southern portion of Ocean County, including Long Beach Island.
+Some definitions of South Jersey include the southern portion of Ocean County.

 In April 2015, an NJ.com poll with 90,000 respondents asked readers to identify the communities in North, Central, and South Jersey.
 Barnegat, Eagleswood, Lacey Township, Little Egg Harbor, Long Beach Island, Ocean Township, Stafford Township, and Tuckerton were all voted as part of South Jersey.
 The Ocean County communities north of Lacey Township were considered to be part of Central Jersey.
 The northernmost communities of Burlington County was also voted part of Central Jersey.

 Cities

 Principal cities

 Camden, located across the Delaware River from Philadelphia, has historically been considered the economic hub of South Jersey.
 Much of Camden's growth resulted from its location near Philadelphia and its role as a regional transportation hub.
 For decades following World War II, Camden suffered a prolonged economic decline and high crime rate due to the loss of its manufacturing base and the outflow of middle-class residents to the suburbs.
 Campbell's Soup headquarters and the new corporate headquarters of Susquehanna Bank.
 Rutgers University–Camden, Rutgers Law School, Cooper Medical School of Rowan University, Cooper University Hospital, and the Camden campus of Camden County College operate in Camden, and the Camden Waterfront is one of the city's main attractions.
 Nearby, Cherry Hill, the second largest municipality in South Jersey and the 12th largest in New Jersey by population, is an edge city that also serves as a regional economic center.
 Pureland Industrial Complex, the nation's largest industrial park, is located 12 miles from the port of Camden in Logan Township.

 Atlantic City is a major tourist destination that is famous for its beaches, boardwalk, and casino gambling.
 Atlantic City is located in the Jersey Shore region on Absecon Island, along with Ventnor City, Margate City, and Longport.
 Atlantic City became a resort town in 1854, when train service to the city allowed beachgoers from Philadelphia to vacation in the city.
 The first boardwalk in the world opened in the city in 1870, and large hotels were built in the early 20th century to accommodate visitors.
 In the mid-20th century, Atlantic City declined as a tourist destination due to competition from other resorts made accessible by automobile and aircraft.
 After New Jersey voters approved casino gambling in Atlantic City in a 1976 referendum, it became the first legalized casino gambling destination in the Eastern United States.
 Recent growth in the city has been fueled by the casino industry, and Atlantic City is the second-largest casino gaming market in the United States behind Las Vegas.